waitingsong/node-win32-api/README.md

 const lpszWindow = Buffer.from(title, 'ucs2');
 const hWnd = user32.FindWindowExW(null, null, null, lpszWindow);

-console.log('buf: ', hWnd);
+if (hWnd && hWnd.length) {
+    // Caution: output hWnd will cuase exception in the following process, even next script!
+    // So do NOT do this in the production code! console.log('buf: ', hWnd); // be careful this cmd will cause

-// It's unnecessary to retrive the value of hWnd from the buffer usually, but can be this if needed: if (hWnd) {
-    const hWndDec = process.arch === 'x64' ? hWnd.ref().readUInt64LE() : hWnd.ref().readUInt32LE(0);    // readUInt32LE() need offset param cause of native buffer
+    // It's unnecessary to retrive the value of hWnd from the buffer usually, but can be this if needed: const hWndDec = process.arch === 'x64' ? hWnd.ref().readUInt64LE() : hWnd.ref().readUInt32LE(0);    // readUInt32LE() need offset param cause of native buffer console.log(hWndDec);

-    console.log(hWndDec);
+    // Change title of the Calculator
+    const res = user32.SetWindowTextW(hWnd, Buffer.from('Node-Calculator\0', 'ucs2'));
+    if ( ! res) {
+        // See: [System Error Codes] below
+        const errcode = knl32.GetLastError();
+    }

 }
 ```